Drogba impressed by Morata's superb Chelsea start

 The 24-year-old opened the scoring in the 2-1 win over Leicester City on Saturday, a result that lifted Chelsea to within a point of leaders Manchester United, and is in line to make his first outing for the club in the Champions League against Qarabag on Tuesday.

-Drogba, who scored 164 goals during a glittering career with the club, has been hugely impressed by Morata's start to life in London.
+Drogba, who scored 164 goals during a glittering career with Chelsea and currently plays at American second-ter side Phoenix Rising FC, has been hugely impressed by Morata's start to life in London.

 "He is scoring goals that are winning games so I am really happy for him and for the club as well," Drogba told Sky Sports News.